jackyhuynh/MyDevKB/documents/testing-software-document/testing-techniques.md

     gui.click(371,51)
     gui.typewrite('https://medium.com/financeexplained')
     gui.press('enter')

+"""
+identifyloc() return the current location of the mouse
+"""
 def identifyloc():
     while True:
         currentMouseX, currentMouseY = gui.position()
         print(currentMouseX,currentMouseY)
         time.sleep(3)

+"""
+call to test
+"""
 testfirefox()
 ```
 Once the above code has been executed, the os can search for Firefox and then launch the website.